Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 rcctl disable dhcp6leased
 ```

-`dhcpleased` is automatically started on interfaces marked with `inet autoconf` in `/etc/hostname.if`, so it should be enabled and running on `ix1` after a fresh install if you chose (autoconf).
+`dhcpleased` is automatically started on interfaces marked with `inet autoconf` in `/etc/hostname.if`, so it should be enabled and running on `ix1` after a fresh install if you chose IPv4 autoconf.

 Disable for now:
 ```sh